Ray-Young/ray-young.github.io/about.md

 I was born and grown in Shanghai and graduated from Tongji University.

-I worked in SAP and QAD as a Software Engineer.
-In the work I use Perl, Java and Ruby mostly.
+I used to work at SAP and QAD as a Software Engineer.
+In the work I mostly use Perl, Java and Ruby.

 Besides, I am interested in Android and Objective-C. Being an APP developer is always on my list.

-![aboutpic][pic]
+![aboutpic][1]

+I used to store my blogs at [cnblog][2], but now I will start moving the old blogs here and translate them all in English.
+There are many works to do and I am not sure when it will  be finished.
+Anyway I will try my best.

+Thanks to [Lirian Su][3], an awesome geek and nice guy, We worked together in developing a Version Control System at QAD Inc. and he taught me to use Git and Jekyll to publish and store my blogs.

 Now I am a graduate candidate in Boston University, major in Computer Science.

 Love travel, love sports, love moives, love all fantastic things and awesome people.

 Someone Once said